bensonngai02/ponzi/README.md

 # ponzi
 LISP Emulator
 ----------------
-Automated Testing
+Compile + Run Program:
     - This is an absolutely not scuffed, genius way of creating our automated tests.
-    - Due to fiddling around with Makefiles for too long, we've created a way to run tests with shell + make
+    - Due to fiddling around with Makefiles for too long, we've created a way to run tests with shell + make.
     - Instructions:
         1. run "./create.sh [test name]" in Terminal
             - For example, to run basic.scheme, run "./create.sh basic".